 You know you’re a writer,” said the toastmaster at a banquet I attended recently, “if, when you ask someone how they’re doing, you actually listen to the answer.”

 But even though I'm a writer, I don’t always listen.
 I live, as you do, in a busy, multi-tasking world where the art of listening to one another seems to be dying.

 An incident from twenty years ago still rattles inside my mind.

-We know people who are willing to engage in one-sided conversations where they talk about themselves but never listen to us.
+We all know people who are willing to engage in one-sided conversations where they talk about themselves but never listen to us.
 We know people who ask questions with the goal of learning things they can pass on to the world.
-But where do we find those who, like us, want a caring, two-way relationship?
+But where do we find those who want a caring, two-way relationship?

 Some time ago, I heard psychologist and author Larry Crabb tell a story about passing a student in a hallway and offering the old faithful, “Hi, how are you?”